juanje/cognitive-document-reader/docs/SPECS_v2.md

 ### **The Cognitive Gap**
 As detailed in `MOTIVATION.md`, human reading of complex documents involves:
-1. **First pass**: Progressive reading + **continuous refinement** of understanding
+1. **First pass**: Sequential processing in document order + **cumulative context**
-2. **Second pass**: Re-reading with **global context** to enrich comprehension
+2. **Second pass**: Re-reading with **selective enriched context** (previous summaries + glossary)

 This process is **essential** for the project's core goal: generating high-quality datasets for the "3 pasos contra el sedentarismo" book that preserve the author's voice and methodology.

 ### **v2.0 Solution**
-Implement **cognitive reading from scratch** with the absolute minimum to demonstrate cognitive reading vs. fragmented chunks:
+Implement the **authentic sequential algorithm** to demonstrate cognitive reading vs. fragmented chunks:
-- ✅ Two-pass reading (progressive + simple enrichment)
+- ✅ Sequential reading in document order (first and second pass)
-- ✅ Basic summary refinement when understanding significantly changes
+- ✅ Cumulative context (parents + previous siblings) for each section
-- ✅ Accumulated context instead of isolated chunks
+- ✅ Incremental updates of parent levels
-- ✅ Simple second-pass enrichment with global context
+- ✅ Text source authority principle over any context
-- ✅ Clean, simple architecture focused on cognitive features
+- ✅ Selective enrichment in second pass with glossary

 **Everything else** (emergence detection, complex refinement tracking, knowledge graphs) remains in future phases.